angular/angular/aio/content/guide/attribute-directives.md

 You'll have to rename the directive's `highlightColor` property to `appHighlight` because that's now the color property binding name.

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (renamed to match directive selector)" region="color-2"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts (renamed to match directive selector)" region="color-2"></code-example>

 This is disagreeable.
 The word, `appHighlight`, is a terrible property name and it doesn't convey the property's intent.